Efficient Concatenated Bosonic Code for Additive Gaussian Noise

-In this work, we achieve this goal.
-Our innovation uses the CV-level measurement outcome from GKP error correction to decide whether to keep the qubit or discard it entirely and treat it as a located erasure error.
-This is a simple, local decoding step and doesn't require complicated modelling of CV-level errors.
-The quantum parity code (QPC)~\cite{Ralph2005} is well suited to dealing with the missing qubits~\cite{Muralidharan2014,Munro2012,Ewert2016}, and we numerically show that concatenating the GKP code with a QPC achieves the hashing bound of the GQC with a small code and straightforward decoding in linear time.
+In this Letter, we make significant progress toward achieving this goal.
+Our innovation uses the CV-level measurement outcome from GKP error correction merely to decide whether to keep the qubit or discard it entirely and treat it as a located erasure error.
+This is a simple, local decoding step and does not require complicated modeling of CV-level errors.
+The quantum parity code (QPC)~\cite{Ralph2005} is well suited to dealing with the discarded qubits~\cite{Muralidharan2014,Munro2012,Ewert2016}, and we numerically show that concatenating the GKP code with a QPC considerably improves its performances with a small code and straightforward decoding, linear in the number of modes.

 {\it GKP qubit.}--- The GKP code encodes a qubit in an oscillator in a way that protects against errors caused by small displacements in the~$q$ (position) and~$p$ (momentum) quadratures~\cite{Gottesman2001}.
 (We use conventions $a = (q + i p)/\sqrt 2$, $[q,p]=i$, $\hbar = 1$, vacuum variance $=1/2$.)
 The ideal code states of the GKP code are Dirac combs in $q$ and in $p$.
-Physical states are finitely squeezed approximations to these and are often modelled as a comb of Gaussian peaks of width (i.e.,~standard deviation) $\sigma$ with separation $\sqrt{\pi}$ modulated by a larger Gaussian envelope of width~$1/\sigma$.
-Since these approximate states are not orthogonal, there is a probability of misidentifying $\ket {{0}}$ as $\ket {{1}}$ (and vice versa) in a measurement of logical-$Z$, which is implemented by a $q$ measurement and binning to the nearest integer multiple of~$\sqrt\pi$.
-Similarly, $\ket +$ and $\ket -$ may be misidentified when measuring logical-$X$ with a $p$ measurement.
+Physical states are finitely squeezed approximations to these and are often modeled as a comb of Gaussian peaks of width (i.e.,~observable standard deviation)~$\sigma$, with separation~$\sqrt{\pi}$ and modulated by a larger Gaussian envelope of width~$1/\sigma$.
+Since these approximate states are not orthogonal, there is a probability of misidentifying $\ket {{0}}$ as $\ket {{1}}$ (and vice versa) in a measurement of logical $Z$, which is implemented by a $q$ measurement and binning to the nearest integer multiple of~$\sqrt\pi$.
+Similarly, $\ket +$ and $\ket -$ may be misidentified when measuring logical $X$ with a $p$ measurement.
 A qubit-level measurement error occurs when the measured outcome is more than $\sqrt\pi/2$ away from the correct outcome.

 {\it Gaussian quantum channel.}--- The GKP code is tailored to combat the GQC , which randomly displaces the state in phase space according to a Gaussian distribution~\cite{Gottesman2001,Harrington2001}.
 The GQC is described by the superoperator $\mathcal G_\xi$ acting on density operator $\rho$ as